devdevgoat/videochoppa/README.md

     python playAndTag.py
     ```

-1. Use the following short cut keys to generate a tag file
+1. Use the following short cut keys to generate a tag file.
+The general process is:
+   1. Use left and right arrows to get to clip
+   2. Hold Shift with left or right arrows to go frame by frame
+   3. Hit UP arrow (or Down) to start the clip
+   4. Hit DOWN arrow to end the clip
+   5. Fill in description of clip (optional)
+   6. Hit TAB, Space to close popup and commit to log
+   7. Review log in /cliplogs folder, will be a CSV with the same name as the video

 key | action
 ------------- | ------
 Up Arrow | tag clip begining point
-Down Arrow | end clip
+Down Arrow | end clip, triggers up arrow and popup description
 Left Arrow | skip back 10 seconds
 Right Arrow | skip forward 10 seconds
 Shift Left Arrow | Pause and scrub back one frame
 Shift Right Arrow | Pause and scrub forward one frame
 Space Bar | Play/Pause
 Escape | Close video
+r | Open sample video

 Tag files are stored in the cliplogs folder and have the following structure: